Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Sources of Error

 \subsection{Adiabatic ramping up}

-After the atoms are loaded in their desired positions, the ground state is prepared by trying to adiabatically connect the state with all atoms in the $\ket{0}$ state (the correct presequence) to the ground state of the desired Hamiltonian.
-Ideally this process should be carried very slowly.
+In our study, we prepare the ground state at various parameters by applying quantum adiabatic approximation \cite{born1928beweis,kato1950adiabatic} which states that a system initially prepared in an eigenstate of a Hamiltonian, remains at the same instantaneous eigenstate as we vary the parameters of our Hamiltonian ``slowly''.
+In our simulation, we prepare the ground state $|0\rangle^{\otimes N}$ at the disordered phase and then slowly vary Rabi frequency and detuning to the target values to prepare the new ground state.
+The slowness is met by various adiabatic conditions \cite{Albash:2016zte}, where in the most crude version, the total evolution time requires to be greater than the square of the minimal of the inverse gap during adiabatic preparation.
 When the desired ground state is prepared, one needs to turn off $\Omega$ as fast as possible (this will be discussed in the next subsection) and then measure the occupation of the individual atoms.